 Angels Among Us Animal Rescue announces a new Angel:

-Dahlia is currently in TN but will be transported to New England for adoption.
-AAUAR is courtesy listing Dahlia for Guardian Angels Pet Rescue (GAPR) of Memphis, TN.
-All GAPR dogs are fostered in Tennessee.
-The adoption donation is $400 which includes a health certificate, transport north and a micro chip.
+Spot is currently in TN but will be transported to New England for adoption.
+AAUAR is courtesy listing Spot for Guardian Angels Pet Rescue (GAPR) of Memphis, TN.
+The adoption donation is $300 which includes a health certificate, and transport north .

 Your message has been sent to Angels Among Us Animal Rescue.